-Hello ladies and gentlemen and happy Sunday to you all!
+Hello ladies and gentlemen!
 Over the past few days here at RefrigerantHQ we have been taking a look at the various R-134a AC recharge kits on the market today.
 These products are typically used during the summer months when a customer gets into their car and realizes that their air conditioner is on but it is no longer blowing cold air.
 Typically this happens because your AC system is either running low or has lost all of it’s refrigerant.
 What these AC recharge products do is simply recharge your AC system with more refrigerant.
 The added refrigerant should be enough to get your car blowing cold again.

 Now, there are a variety of R-134a AC recharge kits out there on the marketplace.
 The question is which ones to buy and which ones are worth your money?
 Should you go with the cheaper version, or the more expensive?
 What brand should you get?
 This buyer’s guide will give you an idea of what to expect when purchasing and using recharge kits as well as how to use them.